-Let’s look at 5W-20 vs 5W-30 first.
-The primary difference is their viscosity once your engine has reached operating temperature.
+The primary difference between 5W-20 vs 5W-30 is their viscosity once your engine has reached operating temperature.

 Notice the different numbers in the viscosity ratings: “5W” and either “20” or “30”.
 The first number (5W) refers to the oil’s viscosity when cold, measured at 40°C (104°F).